Stidham, Auburn throttle Purdue 63-14 at Music City Bowl

 Purdue: With defensive tackle Lorenzo Neal out after tearing an ACL in the regular-season finale against Indiana, the Boilermakers had little answer for anything Auburn tried on offense.

-Auburn: It sure looks as if coach Gus Malzahn made the right decision when he took back the play-calling duties he handled his first three seasons at Auburn.
+Auburn: It sure looks as if Malzahn made the right decision when he took back the play-calling duties he handled his first three seasons at Auburn.
+Only five other teams have scored more in a bowl game, and the Tigers set a school record for total yards in a bowl.

 UP NEXT

-Purdue: Brohm has a handful of key seniors to replace, including quarterback David Blough and his top two running backs in D.J.
+Purdue: Brohm has a lot to replace with a senior class of 29 counting walk-ons.
+The departing Boilermakers include quarterback David Blough and top running backs in D.J.
 Knox and Markell Jones.

-Auburn: The search for Stidham's replacement begins with sophomore Malik Willis getting the first look once Malzahn finally pulled his starting quarterback with 1:33 left.
-Joey Gatewood also played late in the game, driving the Tigers to the 1 before taking a knee.
+Auburn: The search for Stidham's replacement began with sophomore Malik Willis getting the first look once Malzahn finally pulled his starting quarterback with 1:33 left.
+Gatewood also played late.

 Follow Teresa M. Walker at www.twitter.com/teresamwalker